/ Ho Chi Minh City, Vietnam /

 / Photographs: Nantiya Busabong, Damrong Leewairoj /

-A designer couple built their dream home in the Vietnamese countryside.
-My An Pham Thi, an interior designer and Michael Charrualt, her French husband who is also a 3D graphic designer, built their new home office utilizing natural materials and distinctive techniques.
-The design emphasized the green building concept to minimize impacts on the environment.
-They mixed local materials and clever design strategies to give it an elegant yet eclectic appeal.
+A designer couple’s dream house stands amidst the idyllic farmlands of Vietnam countryside.
+Interior designer My An Pham Thi and her husband Michael Charrualt, who is also a 3D graphic designer, built their new home office using natural materials and creative building techniques.
+Basically, it’s a design that embraces the green building concept aimed at minimizing negative impacts on the environment.
+By mixing locally sourced materials with imagination and modern methods of construction, they were able to create an eclectic living space with a look that’s uniquely their own.

 Owner/Architect: My An Pham Thi and Michael Charruault of MM++ Architects (www.mmarchitects.net)